brood915/Football-Mania/README.md

-# Website for Football Fans
+# Website for Football Fans.
+Build with react, redux, and react-router.

 ```
 Allows users to search for league/tournament tables and players' stats,